-Suspension is separation of the student from the College for a defined period of time, after which the student is eligible to re-enroll or reapply for admission.
+Suspension is the separation of the student from the College for a defined period of time, after which the student is eligible to reenroll or re-apply for admission.
 Re-admission or re-enrollment is not guaranteed.
 Specific criteria may be imposed during the conduct process as conditions for re-enrollment or re-admission.
-During a period of suspension, the student may be barred from visiting campus or participating in College-sponsored events and programs off campus.
+During a period of suspension, the student may be barred from visiting campus or participating in College-sponsored events and programs off-campus.